Platform gap: Mitigation

 Physical measures to reduce platform gaps may include realigning trackbeds, realigning platform slabs, and extending platform edges with wooden boards.
 Operational measures may include "zoning off" some railcars (not opening certain doors at problematic stations), relocating where trains stop along a lengthy platform, and temporarily deploying "platform conductor" personnel to assist passengers.

 On systems where the floor level of the vehicle and the platform height closely match, an extendible platform can be installed below the doors of the vehicle, to deploy when the doors are opened.
 This significantly decreases the gap and thus the risks when boarding and alighting vehicles at stations or stops.
 This method is used by the German BR423 EMU's and its derivatives, including the Dutch variant SLT.

 A public awareness campaign may be used, employing visually distinct platform edge markings, posters, signs, public safety announcements, and web videos to increase safety awareness.
 The MTA Long Island Rail Road website lists some precautions passengers should observe regarding platform gaps.

 An article in The Guardian conceded that some passengers who have fallen into platform gaps were drunk at the time, but pointed out other incidents when victims did not have that impairment.
 The writer complained specifically about gaps that measured from 46 to 51 cm which posed safety threats to children and the elderly, and called for modification of dangerous platforms.

+Criticism

+In 1865, the Franklin Institute reported on 'the frequent loss of life that occurred on station platforms' and stated that 'platforms should be built up to the level of the flooring of the carriages, and that a dangerous space between the platform and the carriages ought not to exist'.